Interested in attending the University of Utah and how to pay for your education?

-Apply for admission to the University of Utah by Dec.
+Submit a complete admissions application to the University of Utah by Dec.
 1 to be considered for merit scholarships. if you are planning on applying for federal aid and need based scholarships, please include your social security number on the admissions application.
 If your social security number is not provided, it will delay financial aid awarding.

 Apply for private scholarships.
 Ask your high school guidance counselor, visit our outside scholarship resources page, or look around in your local community for scholarship opportunities.
 Private scholarship deadlines and procedures vary, so read the instructions carefully.
 Be wary of scholarship and financial aid scams.

 Complete the FAFSA at fafsa.gov if you are interested in need based scholarships, grants, loans, and work-study.
 The FAFSA is available on Oct.
 1 of every year.
 Don't forget to register for an FSA ID.
 You can create one when you start your FAFSA.